 No. Young adults may decide to leave programming.
-The VEC caseworker will discuss this decision with the young adult, and if desired, their attorney.
+The YDS caseworker will discuss this decision with the young adult, and if desired, their attorney.
 Together, they may decide what to communicate with the RI Family Court.
 The RI Family Court must release all participants from the program.
-At the same time, if young adults don't uphold their responsibilities, DCYF may ask the RI Family Court to discharge the young adult from the program if they no longer meet eligibility requirements.
+At the same time, if young adults don't uphold their responsibilities, DCYF may ask the RI Family Court to release the young adult from the program.
 The court may also make an independent decision at any time.